-Brian Smith’s musical journey began with studying the piano (from age 5) and trumpet (from age 9).
-He received a Bachelor's degree in music at the University of California, Santa Cruz, where he began composing at the electronic music studio there.
-In the mid-1980s he co-founded the experimental industrial band Language Lab in San Francisco, then moved to Paris and immersed himself in the contemporary music scene there, working at IRCAM for several months, before going on to create sound installations and compositions independently.
+Brian Smith’s musical journey began with studying the piano (from age five) and trumpet (from age nine).
+He received a Bachelor's degree in music from the University of California, Santa Cruz, where he began composing at the electronic music studio.
+In the mid-1980s he co-founded the experimental industrial band Language Lab in San Francisco, then moved to Paris and immersed himself in the contemporary music scene there, working at IRCAM for several months before going on to create sound installations and compositions independently.

 - Berlin Germany

-In addition to teaching and coaching performance artists, composers, music producers and DJs, he also teaches musicology at the Humboldt University in Berlin and sound synthesis at the Berlin School of Applied Arts (hdpk).
+In addition to teaching and coaching performance artists, composers, music producers and DJs, he has taught sound synthesis, sound design, and the aesthetics of music technology at the Humboldt University in Berlin, the Berlin School of Applied Arts (hdpk), and the Film University Babelsberg.

 Since 2003, Brian has been using Ableton Live for teaching, composition and performance.